timothyas/generic-matern-covariance/README.md

 ## Writing TODOs

+- geophysical inverse problems to variational data assimilation ??

+### Intro
 - somewhere mention the Gaussian, probabilistic stuff
 - remove the double statements of "we can use a high tolerance yo"
-- In conclusions, note that time could additionally be handled as a separate dimension, and now "grid cells" has the interpretation of "time steps", once we normalize by deltat
 - disambiguate cov and corr ...
-- abrupt transition in 3.2 from x to grid indices...
-- Note the difference by factor of two between rho and "usual" instances of rho... i.e. normally rhohat = sqrt(2 epsilon) / deltahat, not sqrt(8 epsilon) / deltahat
-- Since we have access to B and Binverse, could use this for obs operator ... change 1st intro paragraph based on this
-- geophysical inverse problems to variational data assimilation

 - get more citations of WC01 or diffusion like examples in use e.g. carrier and Ngodock ...?
 Met Office?

-## More literature review

-- Guillet, Weaver, et al 2019: Implicit, and observation correlations
-- Weaver and Mirouze, 2013: Is this where implicit form is first introduced?
-- Yaremchuk and Smith, 2011 & Yaremchuk and Sentchev, 2012: other references
-- Purser et al, 2019: Beta functions
+### Review
+- Swap out range parameter definition, and a light version needs to be in the review section
+- Then, clean up "representative length scale" with e.g. Daley? not sure what best to use...
+- Note the difference by factor of two between rho and "usual" instances of rho... i.e. normally rhohat = sqrt(2 epsilon) / deltahat, not sqrt(8 epsilon) / deltahat
+- Statement about "matern field" is where the covariance analytical function holds ... but do I actually use that term?
+- add an equation for the matern correlation function

+### Methods
+- Probably get rid of the footnote about anisotropy...

+### Discussion
+- In conclusions, note that time could additionally be handled as a separate dimension, and now "grid cells" has the interpretation of "time steps", once we normalize by deltat ... there are definitely other citations to mention here (some by the Lindgren et al crew)
+- Since we have access to B and Binverse, could use this for obs operator ...

 ## TODO